andreydanil/web-development-tools/README.md

 ## Getting started
 ---
 First, lets start with an introduction to PHP.
-Begin by reading this referce for PHP best practices, accepted coding standards, and links to authoritative tutorials arund the Web [php-the-right-way](http://www.phptherightway.com)
+Begin by reading this reference for PHP best practices, accepted coding standards, and links to authoritative tutorials arund the Web [php-the-right-way](http://www.phptherightway.com)

 ## Full Stack Developer Role
 ---